Isolated Progressive Cardiac Conduction Disease

 Patients should have cardiac imaging (eg, echocardiography, MRI) to detect any structural disorders.
 Patients without structural disease should have genetic testing, particularly if they have a family history of sudden cardiac death or of need for pacemaker implantation at a young age.
 If testing reveals a genetic abnormality, family members should be screened with ECG and genetic testing.

 Treatment is with a pacemaker following the usual indications for pacemaker implantation, including third-degree AV block or symptomatic second-degree AV block.
-A consensus recommendation is that pacemakers may also be useful in patients with familial isolated PCCD who have bifasicular block with or without first-degree AV block (1).
+Because PCCD is progressive, there is a consensus recommendation that pacemakers may also be useful in patients with isolated PCCD who have bifasicular block (2).

 quizzes_lightbulb_red